pkruk/osx-wifi-scanner/README.md

-# OS-X Wifi-Scan
+# Mac OS Wifi-Scanner

-There is no iwlist on OSx, so I create my own script to get all SSID around me via cli ;)
+There is no iwlist on Mac OS, so I create my own script to get all SSID around me via cli ;)

 ## How to use it: